uogbonda/Berlin-Rental-Dataset-EDA-/README.md

 * Which region has the best price per square meter?
 The cheapest square meter price?
 * Which region has the best "in shape" flats to offer?......etc.

 Scenario: Company "E" wants to know the rental information in Berlin.
-Which areas are cheaper and expensive to rent?
-The Company wants to know to either make a decision to buy old buildings not-in-use and turn them into flats or build in these areas.
-Also to know if the investment into getting apartments and renting would be beneficial.
+Which areas are cheaper and more expensive to rent?
+The Company wants to decide if to purchase old buildings not-in-use and turn them into flats or build in these areas.
+Furthermore, the company is deliberating if the investment into getting apartments and renting would be beneficial.

 ## Technologies